 Box 18 – amount of income earned in the state

-The U.S. has nine states with no income taxes:
+The U.S. has nine states with no income taxes (except as indicated):

 Which Items Changed on Form 1099-NEC?

-A sample of Form 1099-NEC that shouldn’t be copied and filed with the IRS is shown above.
+A sample of Form 1099-NEC that shouldn’t be copied and filed with the IRS (because it’s not scannable) is shown above.

-With the January 2022 revision, the 1099-NEC form doesn’t include a form year but allows payers to indicate the calendar year for which payments are being reported in this 1099 information return.
+With the January 2024 revision, the 1099-NEC form doesn’t include a form year but allows payers to indicate the calendar year for which payments are being reported in this 1099 information return.
+For example, you can use Form 1099-NEC beginning in 2024 as 1099 Form 2023 and subsequent years as a 1099 Form 2024 or later year tax information return.

 Items reported in Form 1099-NEC include:

-Box 2 – Checkbox for Payer made direct sales totaling $5,000 or more of consumer products to recipient for resale
+• Box 2 – Checkbox for Payer made direct sales totaling $5,000 or more of consumer products to the recipient for resale

-Box 7 – State income in dollars (paid to recipient)
+• Box 7 – State income in dollars (paid to the recipient)

 What is the Due Date for Filing Form 1099-NEC and Form 1099-MISC?

-For 2023 due dates covering 2022 payments, the IRS General Instructions indicate the filing deadline for electronic and paper filers of Form 1099-NEC is January 31, 2023, a month after the end of the tax year for which payments are being reported, with no 30-day automatic extension offered.
-Form 1099-NEC is sent to recipients by January 31, 2023.
+For 2025 due dates covering 2024 calendar year payments, the IRS General Instructions indicate the filing deadline for electronic and paper filers of Form 1099-NEC is January 31, 2025, a month after the end of the tax year for which payments are being reported, with no 30-day automatic extension offered.
+Form 1099-NEC is sent to recipients by January 31, 2025.

-Although Form 1099-MISC must be sent to the recipient by February 15, 2023 (if amounts are reported in boxes 8 or 10), payer businesses must file Form 1099-MISC with the IRS by February 28, 2023, if paper filing or March 31, 2023, if efiling the form with the IRS.
+Although Form 1099-MISC must be sent to the recipient by February 17, 2025 (if amounts are reported in boxes 8 or 10), payer businesses must file Form 1099-MISC with the IRS by February 28, 2025, if paper filing or March 31, 2025, if eFiling the form with the IRS.
 If payees have hardship conditions, they may be able to extend the deadline for filing the 1099 information returns.

-The IRS imposes deadlines for filing forms 1099-NEC and 1099-MISC to detect fraud and verify the income of payee recipients when they file a U.S. federal tax return by checking that it includes reportable income from a payer.
+The IRS imposes deadlines for filing forms 1099-NEC and 1099-MISC to detect fraud and verify the income of payee recipients when they file a U.S. federal tax return during tax season by checking that it includes reportable income from a payer.

-IRS Form 1099-NEC for nonemployee compensation and Form 1099-MISC for certain Miscellaneous Information and payments to nonemployees are filed as separate information return forms beginning with the tax year 2020.
+IRS Form 1099-NEC for nonemployee compensation (payments to independent contractors as nonemployees) and Form 1099-MISC for certain Miscellaneous Information and specified types of payments are filed as separate information return forms beginning with the tax year 2020.
+The payer can report backup withholding on either form.
 Form 1099-MISC was redesigned by the IRS when the new Form 1099-NEC was created.